 What does “kuni” mean in Japanese?

 Native speakers say “kuni” to mean ‘country’ in Japanese.
-Very simple.
-In this blog post, however, I will explain this word in detail with its kanji character.
+Perhaps, some Japanese learners know this word as it is sometimes used in Japanese textbooks.
+In this blog post, however, I will explain this word in detail based on its kanji character.
 And also, I will explain how to use it through example sentences.
-My explanations would help Japanese learners to understand “kuni” more clearly.
-Then, let’s get stared!
+My explanations would help Japanese learners understand “kuni” more clearly.
+Then, let’s get started!

 Contents